nazunalika/linux-guide-and-hints/source/fedora/winetips.rst

    ninja install

 But add ``-Denable_tests=true`` in order to build the demo programs.
-Finally, you need a copy of ``d3dcompiler_47.dll`` which you can get from the redist of certain programs, such as `this one <https://raw.githubusercontent.com/ImagingSIMS/ImagingSIMS/master/Redist/x64/d3dcompiler_47.dll>`_.
+Finally, you need a copy of ``d3dcompiler_47.dll`` which you can get from the redist of certain programs, such as `this one <https://raw.githubusercontent.com/ImagingSIMS/ImagingSIMS/master/Redist/x64/d3dcompiler_47.dll>`_ (or use winetricks).

 When launching the program, use the following overrides: